Kang Leads USC-VHH as Chief Medical Officer

 First published in the Jan.
-22 print issue of the Glendale News Press.
+27 print issue of the Outlook Valley Sun.

 Dr. Tarina Kang, a healthcare professional who has experience at multiple USC-affiliated facilities, recently became USC Verdugo Hills Hospital’s newest chief medical officer.